It happens every. single. time.

 I’ve learned that every adventure starts with this feeling.

 If it wasn’t worth it, I wouldn’t keep going back for more.
-This feeling signals the start of something worthwhile and fulfilling, which is pretty damn amazing.
+This feeling signals the start of something worthwhile and fulfilling, which is pretty amazing.
 So I’ve learned to embrace the feelings and just go!

 Looking for more travel tips?
 Here’s how to survive a long haul flight.